SebastianSassone/SebastianSassone/README.md

 <br/>

 <p align="center">
   <font face="courier new">I am sutudent of University Programmer Analyst and software developer trainee.
-I'm a Software Developer with an experience in Development with HTML, CSS and Java Script.</font>
+I'm a Software Developer with an experience in Development with HTML, CSS, Java Script, Git, Node.JS, MongoDB and React.JS.</font>
 </p>

 <br><br>